BYU College of Family, Home and Social Sciences: Prominent alumni

 Some of the college's prominent alumni include senators Mitt Romney, Orrin Hatch, and Jeff Flake.
-Entertainer David Archuleta graduated from the college in psychology.
-Current BYU President Kevin J Worthen graduated with a degree in political science.
+Entertainer David Archuleta briefly attended the university to study psychology.
+Former BYU President Kevin J Worthen graduated with a degree in political science.

 Other prominent alumni include Neil L. Anderson, Member of the Quorum of the Twelve Apostles of the Church of Jesus Christ of Latter-day Saints, who graduated in 1975 with a bachelor's degree in economics.
 Todd Christensen, former tight end for the NFL's Oakland Raiders and New York Giants, winner of Super Bowl XV in 1981, and former ESPN commentator for 23 years, graduated with a degree in social work in 1978.
-Steve Sarkisian, former Head Football coach at the University of Southern California, earned his bachelor's degree in sociology from BYU in 1997.
-And Marc Wilson, quarterback for the NFL's Oakland Raiders, Greenbay Packers, and New England Patriots, and the Consensus All-American in 1979, received a bachelor’s degree in economics from BYU in 1980.
+Steve Sarkisian, former head football coach at the University of Southern California, earned his bachelor's degree in sociology from BYU in 1997.
+And Marc Wilson, quarterback for the NFL's Oakland Raiders, Greenbay Packers, and New England Patriots, and a consensus All-American in 1979, received a bachelor's degree in economics from BYU in 1980.